sanette/bogue-tutorials/README.md

 `docs/bogue-tutorials/index.html` in a browser.

-All tutorials come with automatically tested code, which can be executed if you download the source and execute `make exe` within a tutorial directory.
+All tutorials come with automatically tested code, which can be executed if you download the source and run `make exe` within a tutorial directory.
+If you installed the `bogue-tutorials` opam package, you may simply execute the `bogue-tutorials.xxx` programs.
+(Replace `xxx` by the name of the tutorial.)

 Of course, the code can also be manually copy-pasted in an OCaml toplevel (REPL).
 See